Soros87/coding_challenge/README.md

 4. Extracts the value associated with the key "message_type" from the requestData map and asserts its type as a string.
 Assign to messageType
 5. Extracts the value associated with the key "data" from the requestData map and asserts its type as a string.Assign to transactionData
 6. Next you sign a transaction with messageType and transactionData as arguments and store results to signedTransaction
-7. You access the broadcastManager field of tb (the receiver) and execute the broadcast method.
+7. Access the broadcastManager field of tb (the receiver) and execute the broadcast method.

 ```go
 // TransactionBroadcaster handles broadcasting transactions